Masari Price Hits $0.0082 on Top Exchanges (MSR)

 Masari Profile

 Cryptonight hashing algorithm.
 It launched on September 7th, 2017.
 Masari’s total supply is 11,620,433 coins.
+The Reddit community for Masari is /r/masari and the currency’s Github account can be viewed here.
 Masari’s official Twitter account is @masaricurrency and its Facebook page is accessible here.
-The Reddit community for Masari is /r/masari and the currency’s Github account can be viewed here.
 Masari’s official message board is forum.getmasari.org.
 The official website for Masari is getmasari.org.

-Masari can be purchased on these cryptocurrency exchanges: Cryptopia, TradeOgre, Stocks.Exchange and SouthXchange.
-It is usually not possible to purchase alternative cryptocurrencies such as Masari directly using US dollars.
-Investors seeking to acquire Masari should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Masari using one of the exchanges listed above.
+Masari can be bought or sold on the following cryptocurrency exchanges: TradeOgre, Cryptopia, SouthXchange and Stocks.Exchange.
+It is usually not possible to buy alternative cryptocurrencies such as Masari directly using US dollars.
+Investors seeking to acquire Masari should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Masari using one of the exchanges listed above.

 Receive News & Updates for Masari Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Masari and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.